Aliases for ABCC5 Gene

 GeneCards Summary for ABCC5 Gene

 ABCC5 (ATP Binding Cassette Subfamily C Member 5) is a Protein Coding gene.
 Diseases associated with ABCC5 include Lymphoblastic Leukemia.
-Among its related pathways are Blood-Brain Barrier Pathway: Anatomy and ABC-family proteins mediated transport.
+Among its related pathways are Metabolism and Blood-Brain Barrier Pathway: Anatomy.
 GO annotations related to this gene include ATPase activity and organic anion transmembrane transporter activity.
 An important paralog of this gene is ABCC12.

 UniProtKB/Swiss-Prot for ABCC5 Gene

 Acts as a multispecific organic anion pump which can transport nucleotide analogs.